Technical Skills: Essential Knowledge for Market Analysis and Trading

 - Simulate Trades: Apply your strategy to historical data and record the outcomes.

-- Analyze Results: Review the performance metrics, including win rate, average profit, and drawdown.
+- Analyze Results: Review performance metrics, including win rate, average profit, and drawdown.

-Backtesting can help you identify weaknesses in your strategy and optimize it for better performance.
+Backtesting can help identify weaknesses in your strategy and optimize it for better performance.

 Conclusion